 TXM Plant had been experiencing problems with a particular machine maintenance IT system supplier; the Interim CIO was able to find an alternative IT supplier that specialised in railway maintenance.
 Over the course of the interim engagement all of the IT suppliers were replaced, bringing both cost and efficiency savings to the business.

 “The Interim CIO made some big decisions, but in every case he was able to show what the benefit would be, and how investing in efficiency would save us money in the long term,” says Patrick Matthews, Finance Director at TXM Plant.
-“With determination and focus he was able to introduce a lot of change in a relatively short period of time and, most importantly, get people’s buy in.
-It was reassuring to have an expert in place, it gave the Board confidence that IT now supported and enabled the strategic view of the business.”
+“With determination and focus he was able to introduce a lot of change in a relatively short period of time and, most importantly, get people’s buy in.”

 During his tenure as Interim CIO Jeremy assisted with the recruitment of a permanent IT Manager to lead the department and continue the implementation of the IT strategy.
 In addition to this, he spent time training and mentoring the existing members of the IT team.
 Jeremy also raised the profile of IT within the company by introducing initiatives such as staff-wide internet training.